Tamaraa20/QR-generator/README.md

 2. Open the **index.html** file in a web browser.

-3. Use the generator to create QR codes with your desired data and settings.
+3. Use the generator to create QR codes with your data and settings.

 4. Download the generated QR codes for your use.